When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Sleep on Your Side: Many doctors recommend that expecting mothers sleep on their left sides, as they consider this sleep position to be the safest during pregnancy.
 Sleeping on your back can restrict blood flow, while sleeping on your right side can place strain on your liver.
 Sleeping on your stomach becomes virtually impossible as the pregnancy progresses.

 Keep Your Bedroom Cool: There’s evidence that indicates that sleeping in a cool room can help you fall asleep quickly.
 The body experiences a natural drop in core temperature in the evening as part of the circadian rhythm.
-Mimicking this effect by setting your thermostat to around 65 degrees may help you fall asleep faster.
+Mimicking this effect by setting your thermostat to around 65 degrees Fahrenheit may help you fall asleep faster.

 Choose the Right Mattress: While a pillow will help improve your body positioning as you sleep, you’ll still want to ensure that you are sleeping on a supportive mattress.
 The best mattresses for pregnancy tend to offer excellent pressure relief and a cool sleep surface that help prevent you from overheating during the night.